 Moderat will also tour all over Europe and North America in support of their upcoming album.
 For visual direction and their impressive live shows the trio teamed up with renowned artist collective Pfadfinderei.

 German electronic musician, singer and songwriter ROBOT KOCH will be releasing his new album HYPERMOMENT on Modeselektor’s Monkeytown Records November 6 and is now offering the song “Care” as an instant grat along with its gorgeous video created by freelance filmmaker and audio technology researcher Mickael Le Goff.
-His creation is a stunning compliment to KOCH’s melancholy production featuring vocals by Julien Marchal.
+His creation is a stunning compliment to KOCH’s melancholy production featuring Julien Marchal.

 Le Goff’s work focuses on a strong interaction between sound and images, using traditional video techniques as well as stop motion, light painting animation, 3D, VFX or generative coding.
 For the release of ROBOT KOCH’s new album, he created a hypnotic and organic world of visuals traveling from space to small crystals formation.
 Creating the images for “Care,” small droplets of ink were placed in a drop of oil in suspension.
 When releasing in the water, the slowly evolving mixture of oil and colored ink created interestingorganic structures.
 The process has been repeated with some inertia in the water and these structures started to somehow dance, fitting nicely with the music flow.
 All the images have been filmed with macro lenses and a glass of water.
 (More about Le Goff can be found at http://mlegoff.tumblr.com/ or https://vimeo.com/mickaellegoff)